7 Mistakes to Avoid on Your Next Tech Job InterviewMarch 31st, 2021

 A lot of our clients ask for developers with experience working with databases.
 However, if not asked directly, most candidates don’t mention they have this kind of professional experience.

-More than 50% of the developers I interview don’t mention they have experience working with databases - although it’s something our clients value a lot - perhaps if candidates knew how important this is, it would be the first thing they mention when I ask them about their professional experience” - Jorge Becho, KWAN Talent Acquisition Specialist
+More than 50% of the developers I interview don’t mention they have experience working with databases - although it’s something our clients value a lot - perhaps if candidates knew how important this is, it would be the first thing they mention when I ask them about their professional experience” - Jorge Becho, Ambassador of KWAN

 Having experience with databases shows you’re able to extract and organize information, and so you will be perceived as a more complete professional.